flmmartins/kubernetes/README.md

 ### How NFS is created

 When I created the NFS I set a user and group to it.
+I restricted access to K8s machines.

-When creating a volume permissions are as follows:
+When creating a NFS permissions are as follows:

 ```
-drwxrwsr-x nfs_user nfs_group
+drwx---- root wheel
 ```

-However by using csi-driver-nfs you can do dynamic subdirectory permissions therefore each application will have it's own volume with proper permissions and security isolation
+In the NFS I had also to configure maproot_user to root and maproot_group to wheel, this is called `no_root_squash` permissions are absolutely necessary for CSI NFS be able to do fsGroupChangePolicy and allow CSI to delete from NFS

+I wanted to strict permissions per application on NFS as much as possible.
+So I tried to play only by assigning app_user to nfs_group and then don't use fsGroup or fsGroupChangePolicy.
+Vault needs to stat the root directory so I added 711 but that didn't work and if I did more permissions would breach security.
+So there's no running from fsGroup and fsGroupChangePolicy.

+If you set an fsGroup, fsGroupChangePolicy will run and set that as the group.

 ### How to assign permission to subdirectories

-Create a user for the application and make it part of the group allowed to the NFS.

 In the pod do: